mbienvenue/LyricsTovMix/README.md

 # Troubleshouting

 My slide cannot be sent to vMix : check if the computer that run LyricsTovMix can access:
-* to vMix : open the Web controller URL found in Settings/Web Controller/Enabled in your browser
+* to vMix : open the Web controller, URL found in Settings/Web Controller/Enabled in your browser
-* to OpenLP : open the stage display URL found in Settings/Configure OpenLP/Remote/Stage view URL
+* to OpenLP : open the stage display, URL found in Settings/Configure OpenLP/Remote/Stage view URL

 If both pages can be open on the computer that run LyricsTovMix, the problem is due to the configuration of LyricsTovMix.
 If those pages can't be open, check your network/firewall settings, vMix, OpenLP, etc. settings in order to correct the problem.